25 Brilliant Rainbow Crafts and Activities

 16. Wrap a string art rainbow.

-String art has become hip again, and this rainbow craft just might be the one that convinces you to give it a try!
+String art has become hip again, and a good rainbow craft design just might be the one that convinces you to give it a try!
 A board, hammer and nails, and embroidery thread are all you need.

 Learn more: Sunshine and Munchkins